 Zovirax is recommended for adults and children older than two years.
 For younger children, a doctor should determine the dose.
 Depending on the severity of the disease, the course can be extended to ten days.
 In most severe cases of chickenpox, the patient is hospitalized, and acyclovir is administered intravenously.

 Consult a doctor before taking Zovirax!
 The attending physician should determine the dosage.
 Zovirax is not recommended for breastfeeding women.
 However, it is safe for expectant mothers.
-Also, it is contraindicated for patients with an individual intolerance to its component.
-With particular caution, the medicine is prescribed to patients with renal insufficiency.
+Also, it is contraindicated in patients with an individual intolerance to its components.